awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-receiptrule.md

 ### Ref<a name="aws-resource-ses-receiptrule-return-values-ref"></a>

 When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource name\.
-For example:

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.